AmosNico/LTLplanSAT/README.md

 ## Prerequisites
 * [Stack](https://docs.haskellstack.org/en/stable/) for compiling and running the project.
-* Python should be installed and runnable from the command-line interface (for running Fast Downward)
+* Python should be installed and runnable from the command-line interface (for running Fast Downward).
 * The SAT-solver [CryptoMiniSat](https://github.com/msoos/cryptominisat) version 5 needs to be downloaded in an executable called "crytominisat5" (this will usually be the default), and the location of the executables should be added to the path-variables.
-* Optionally: The program automatically calls [Val](https://github.com/KCL-Planning/VAL) to check wether the plan it finds is valid.
-For this the binaries of the project need to be installed in a the directory "Val/bin" within this project.
-Running the project without Val is possible, but you will probably get an error message after the plan has been returned.
+* Optionally: The project automatically calls [VAL](https://github.com/KCL-Planning/VAL) to check wether the plan it finds is valid.
+For this the binaries of VAL need to be installed in a the directory "Val/bin" within this project.
+Running the project without VAL is possible, but you will probably get an error message after the plan has been returned.

 ## Structure of the project.
 TODO